 Employers based in and around the Twin Cities can take advantage of the region’s bustling economy in part by tapping into a diverse crop of job-seekers.
 As part of this process, screening applicants for suitability and safety is a common practice.
 Using background checks, hiring managers can review applicant data that may play an important role in final employment decisions.

 With sixteen counties that sometimes cross state lines, the pool of potential applicants is very large–and the risk of employers missing something by conducting limited-scope background checks is high.
-Only examining records in Hennepin County, for example, could mean overlooking an event that occurred in neighboring Ramsey County.
-The ideal solution is a metro-wide background check that draws information from many regional sources.
+Only examining records in Hennepin County, for example, could mean overlooking an event that occurred in

 In implementing that solution, employers must adhere to the procedures outlined in state regulations for conducting background checks.
 Minnesota enforces a “ban the box” rule for private employers in the state.
 This rule stipulates that criminal history questions cannot appear on initial applications, and background checks cannot be conducted until after the first interview or as a result of a job offer.
 Wisconsin has no such rules in place.